 With over three decades of practice, Attorney Ment has represented travel companies, tour operators, motor coach tours, hospitality groups, and insurers across a wide range of matters — from crisis management and travel contracts to seller-of-travel compliance and international regulatory issues.
 He has also represented over 1,000 law enforcement officers across Connecticut in matters including fatal shootings, internal affairs investigations, workers’ compensation, and employment disputes, and routinely handles political asylum cases before the United States Immigration Court.
 His extensive presentation history includes speaking engagements before SYTA, NTA, USTOA, ASTA, and Arival, as well as prior CLE programming for myLawCLE.

-Attorneys advising travel companies carry a distinct set of legal duties that extend to both the business and its clients.
-This section examines the professional obligations that arise in the representation of agencies, tour operators, and online travel companies, including disclosure requirements, fiduciary considerations, and the liability exposure that follows when those duties go unmet.
+This session covers professional obligations when representing agencies, tour operators, and online travel companies, including disclosure requirements, fiduciary considerations, and liability exposure when those duties go unmet.

 Break | 1:00pm – 1:10pm